AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 >[!TAB Editor 2.0]

-You can format the selected content as bold, italics, or underline using the contextual menu.
+You can format the selected content as bold, italics, or underline using the contextual toolbar.
 Select the content, then click the appropriate formatting icon in the menu that appears.
 Make the selected content bold, italics, or underline.
 The content from the valid open tags is then merged and appears under a single element.

 ![Formatting options](./images/formatting-options.png){width="650" align="left"}